babyfish-ct/graphql-provider/doc/configuration.md

 After this configuration, developer need not need to implement SQL queries, need not to implement implement DataLoader/BatchLoader.

 This framework supports built-in redis cache, GraphQL queries first query redis instead of the database.

-Redis cache example
+This is an example of redis cache

 |key          |Value             | Description|
 |-------------|------------------|------------|